Cooperative Education

 1. The University will make every effort to locate work term positions for Cooperative Education students in academically related areas of employment, but cannot guarantee placements.
 Employment settings may also be identified by Cooperative Education students, but require the approval of the Liaison Officer, Cooperative Education Programs, in consultation with the appropriate departmental Cooperative Education Advisor.

-2. The satisfactory fulfillment of Cooperative Education work terms requires:
+2. The satisfactory fulfillment of a Cooperative Education work term requires:

-1. the completion of a minimum of three terms of work experience in academically related paid employment situations of 13 to 16 weeks.
-Under certain circumstances, and with the approval of the appropriate department, students may be permitted to satisfy their work terms requirements in an unpaid position.
+1. the completion of work experience in academically related paid employment situation for a minimum of 13 weeks.
+Under certain circumstances, and with the approval of the appropriate department, students may be permitted to complete a work term in an unpaid position.

 2. a satisfactory employer evaluation for each Cooperative Education work term;

-3. the satisfactory completion of a written report submitted within 30 days after the end of each work term detailing the student’s work experience in accordance with departmental standards and expectations.
+3. the satisfactory completion of a written report submitted within 30 days after the end of the work term detailing the student’s work experience in accordance with departmental standards and expectations.

 3. A notation will be included on students’ academic transcripts following satisfactory completion of each work term.